Visiting Iceland In Winter: Weather, Activities & Survival Tips

 10 | Discover Reykjavík In Winter

 Reykjavík is a lively, fun, festive city with lots to see and do in winter.
-The capital’s cultural attractions, such as its family-friendly museums, sculptures, and the impressive Hallgrímskirkja church, are all great sites to visit with kids.
+The capital’s cultural attractions, such as its family-friendly museums, sculptures, and the impressive Hallgrímskirkja church, are budget-friendly sites to visit with kids.

 You can learn about Iceland’s natural wonders through the interactive exhibits at the Perlan Museum.
 Take a walking tour to hear all about the city from a local; the festive lights, decorations and winter trails add a touch of magic!